 What is Sorted in Communities?

-We work alongside a range of partners, including the Ministry for Pacific Peoples, Kāinga Ora and Te Puni Kōkiri, to deliver financial wellbeing initiatives that build better financial futures for iwi, family, whānau and communities.
-Māori and Pasifika communities are our priority.
+This programme builds financial wellbeing within Māori and Pacific communities.
+We work alongside a range of partners, including Te Puni Kōkiri, Kāinga Ora and the Ministry for Pacific Peoples, to deliver initiatives that grow better financial futures for iwi, family, whānau and beyond.

 Sorted Kāinga Ora

-- ready to move into home ownership,
+- ready to buy a home

-- needing to grow their savings, or
+- needing to grow their savings

-- wanting to continue renting a home.
+- wanting to continue renting.

 In partnership with Te Puni Kōkiri.

-Pacific Peoples Pathways to Homeownership
+Pacific Peoples Pathways to Home Ownership

-The Ministry for Pacific Peoples partnered with Te Ara Ahunga Ora Retirement Commission to design the Sorted Pacific Peoples Pathways to Homeownership programme.
+In 2021, the Ministry for Pacific Peoples partnered with Te Ara Ahunga Ora to design the Sorted Pacific Peoples Pathways to Home Ownership programme.
+Skills Update Training and Education Group then delivered it on our behalf.

-Skills Update Training and Education Group deliver the programme on behalf of Te Ara Ahunga Ora.
-The programme focuses on building the financial capability of 1200 Pacific households over three years to assist them in achieving their home ownership aspirations.
+The programme focused on building the financial capability of 1200 Pacific households over three years to assist them in achieving their home ownership aspirations.
+It was:

 In partnership with the Ministry for Pacific Peoples.